loyjoy/academy/experiences/branding/branding.md

 ### Persistent quick replies

 You can set fixed buttons in your chatbot to offer your customers the option to jump right into a certain action by using our persistent quick replies.
 To manage your quick replies in the footer of your experience, click on the space above the footer in the chat animation to the left.
 Enter your quick replies and guide your customers into another experience.
-You can choose up to five quick replies.
+You can choose and design up to five quick replies.

 ### Footer

+The footer is optional and contains a text input field.
+Texts entered by customers can be used as search queries or evaluated using AI.
+To make experiences searchable, they must contain a title and description.

 In the Footer settings you are able to activate or deactivate the input field.
 If your customers will not need the input field and your experience is not trained in NLU, we recommend to deactivate the input field for an overall better conversation.